Key Takeaways

 2. Selecting Multi-Station Systems

 Multi-station systems provide a great, space-efficient option for getting a complete, full-body workout right at home.
-They pack a wide variety of exercises into one small package, maximizing space and offering endless workout possibilities.
+They pack a wide variety of exercises into one small footprint, maximizing space and offering endless workout possibilities.

 3. Choosing Suitable Equipment